merely-useful/py-rse/index.md

 But modern publishing involves much more than producing a printable PDF.
-It also entails providing the data underpinning the report and the code used to do the analysis:
+It also entails providing the data underpinning the report and the code used to do the analysis:\index{reproducible research}

 > An article about computational science in a scientific publication
 > is *not* the scholarship itself,